mmicko/macos-resources/README.md

 #include <CoreGraphics/CGColorSpace.h>
 ```

-Override qtbase/mkspecs/features/toolchain.prf with one from repo
+Override qtbase/mkspecs/features/toolchain.prf with one from repo (only for SDK 14.0 and up, we use 13.3)

 ```